-The key function of the Board is to establish and maintain a safe learning environment, by enacting the safeguarding policies and procedures and by achieving the actions in the annual safeguarding work plan.
+The key function of this group is to establish and maintain a safe learning environment, by enacting the safeguarding policies and procedures and by achieving the actions in the annual safeguarding work plan.

-The Board aims to promote a culture of understanding and co-operation across the College to ensure the safety and welfare of all employees, volunteers, students, apprentices, contractors, subcontractors and visitors.
+This group aims to promote a culture of understanding and co-operation across the College to ensure the safety and welfare of all employees, volunteers, students, apprentices, contractors, subcontractors and visitors.

 Working groups may be convened in response to specific issues, with key aims and objectives being set.
-These groups will report directly to the Safeguarding Board.
+These groups will report directly to the Safeguarding Operational Group.

-The Board is chaired by the Director of Services for Students, DSL and Terms of Reference for the College Safeguarding Board are established.
+This group is chaired by the Director of Health and Safety, DSL and Terms of Reference for the Safeguarding Operational Group are established.